guidepup/virtual-screen-reader/README.md

     // Setup a page using a framework and testing library of your choice setupBasicPage();

-    // Start your virtual screen reader instance await virtual.start({ container: document.body });
+    // Start your Virtual Screen Reader instance await virtual.start({ container: document.body });

-    // Navigate your environment with the virtual screen reader similar to how your users would while ((await virtual.lastSpokenPhrase()) !== "end of document") {
+    // Navigate your environment with the Virtual Screen Reader similar to how your users would while ((await virtual.lastSpokenPhrase()) !== "end of document") {
       await virtual.next();
     }